shuchi111/shuchi111/README.md

 - 👋 Hi, I’m @shuchi111
 -  🧑‍💻 Hackerrank 4* in python
-- 👀 I’m interested in explore myself in technology.
+- 👀 I love Mathematics and ML.
-- 🌱 I’m currently learning Artificial Intelligent and Data Science.
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on new actively expertise in learning
+- 💞️ I’m looking to collaborate Tech Hub to expertise in my domain.
 - 📫 How to reach me  - linkedin --> www.linkedin.com/in/shuchi-shukla-03B8215
 -    I believe in learning and execute myself with changing technology.